PoisotLab/ms_metaweb_transfer/manuscript.md

 lead to changes in interaction structure.
 Yet, interactions being inherently more plastic, there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [@Pedersen2017SigCol].
-Embedding a network also, in a sense, embeds its evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all possible interactions, which should then be filtered [@Morales-Castilla2015InfBio].
+Embedding a network also, in a sense, embeds its macro-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all possible interactions, which should then be filtered [@Morales-Castilla2015InfBio].
+Deep phylogenetically links.

 @Cirtwill2019QuaFra previously made the point that network inference techniques based on Bayesian approaches would perform far better in the presence of an